pleb/blog/posts/minimal-nextjs-blog-part4-show-posts-in-category.md

 }
 ```

 Done.
-This function simply takes a category and returns the props (a list of blogs for the selected category) which is then used by my `BlogCategory` component to render the blogs within a category to the screen.
+The function takes a category and returns the props (a list of blogs for the selected category), which is used by the`BlogCategory` component to render the blogs within a category to the screen.
 Nice 👍

 ## Demo

-When I fire up the dev server and point my browser to it, I can now see all the blog posts within a category.
+When I fire up the dev server and point my browser to it, I can see all the blog posts within a category.

 ![demo of showing blog posts within a category](/minimal-nextjs-blog-part4-show-posts-in-category/demo.gif)

 ---

-In [part 5](/posts/minimal-nextjs-blog-part5-miscellaneous-pages) I'll be adding support for miscellaneous pages.
-Like this part, it's going to be amazing (Again, Self Certified).
+In [part 5](/posts/minimal-nextjs-blog-part5-miscellaneous-pages) I support for miscellaneous pages.
+Like this part, it is amazing (Again, Self Certified).

 ## Source